Hiwonder-docs/ROSOrin/source/docs/7_ROS1_ROS+Machine_Learning_Course.md

 #### 7.2.7.1 Preparation

 After converting the dataset format, you can proceed to the model training phase.
 Before starting, make sure the dataset with the correct format is ready.
-For details, refer to the section **Data Format Conversion**.
+For details, refer to the section [Data Format Conversion](#anther7.2.6).

 #### 7.2.7.2 Training the Model